 Tips to make driving to the South of France enjoyable

-OK, so that’s over with, now let’s talk the 12 hour drive from Calais to the Côte d’Azur.
+OK, so that’s over with, now let’s talk about the 12 hour drive from Calais to the Côte d’Azur.
 It’s long but it doesn’t have to be a nightmare!
-Motorways in France are way less crowded than in Britain with about the same population but double the amount of space.
+Motorways in France are way less crowded than in Britain as the two countries have about the same population but France has double the amount of space.
+French motorways are also better maintained for the most part, thanks to the high toll charges.

-Summer Saturdays can be pretty awful but the trick is to know where to avoid at what times.
+Summer Saturdays, however, can be pretty awful so the trick is to know where to avoid at what times.
 Throughout July and August but particularly between the two public holidays of 14 July and 15 August Saturdays become “changeover” days with what seems like most of northern Europe heading south or heading back home again.
 If you can, try and avoid having to spend too long on the motorway on Saturday.

-One of the best for children that I know of is the “Aire de Jugy” at approximately km 350 on the A6 heading south.
+One of the best rest areas for children that I know of is the “Aire de Jugy” at approximately km 350 on the A6 heading south.
 It has a wonderful play area with all sorts of creatures and objects to climb on.
-A great place to break the journey and stretch your legs!
+A great place to break the journey and stretch your legs.

 Places to stay when driving to the South of France